-4. Show responses on the Projector View.
-Responses are anonymous by default on the Projector View.
+4. Show responses to the class on the Projector View, where responses are anonymous by default.
 Showing responses anonymously allows students to consider different ideas with an open mind.
-This also makes it easy to spark a discussion - students don’t have to worry about being embarrassed to get the answer wrong.
+This also makes it easy to spark a discussion, since students don’t have to worry about being embarrassed or getting the answer wrong.

-For comparison, here's how the same answers from the Dashboard image above display anonymously on the Projector View:
+For comparison, here's how the same answers from the Dashboard image (above) display anonymously on the Projector View:

 Sometimes you don’t make it through the whole lesson during class.
-Other times, students are absent and need to work through the lesson on their own.
+Other times, students are absent and need to work through it on their own.
 Or, you may want students to go back for review.
 When you need to extend your Pear Deck Lesson beyond class time, here are two great options for you:

 When the Session is over, there are even more ways to review and provide feedback to your students.